William Sadler (actor)

-William Thomas Sadler (born April 13, 1950) is an American stage, film, and television actor.
-His television and motion picture roles have included Chesty Puller in The Pacific, Luther Sloan in Star Trek: Deep Space Nine, Sheriff Jim Valenti in Roswell, convict Heywood in The Shawshank Redemption, Senator Vernon Trent in Hard to Kill, Death in Bill & Ted's Bogus Journey and Bill & Ted Face the Music, and Colonel Stuart in Die Hard 2.
-He played Matthew Ellis in Iron Man 3, Marvel's Agents of S.H.I.E.L.D., and WHIH Newsfront.
-He also recurs as John McGarrett in the 2010 remake of the 1968 television series Hawaii Five-O, and the Boston boxing promoter and suspected drug dealer Gino Fish in the Jesse Stone television film series, opposite Tom Selleck.
-He also played Don in the 1992 movie Trespass starring Ice Cube, Ice-T and Bill Paxton.
+William Thomas Sadler (born April 13, 1950) is an American actor.
+He began his career in various Broadway productions including Neil Simon's Biloxi Blues (1985).
+Known as a character actor, his best known film roles include Die Hard 2 (1990), Bill & Ted's Bogus Journey (1991), The Shawshank Redemption (1994), The Green Mile (1999), The Mist (2007), and Bill & Ted Face the Music (2020).
+He portrayed President Matthew Ellis in various Marvel Cinematic Universe media including Iron Man 3 (2013) and Agents of S.H.I.E.L.D.
+(2015–2016), and he also portrayed Gino Fish in the Jesse Stone television films.

+He has had starring roles in various television shows including Star Trek: Deep Space Nine (1998–1999), Roswell (1999–2002), The Pacific (2010) and Hawaii Five-0 (2010–2020).

 Early life

 Sadler was born in Buffalo, New York, the son of Jane and William Sadler.

-From an early age, he took to performing in front of an audience.
+From an early age, he enjoyed performing for an audience.
 Playing a variety of stringed instruments, he found hometown success during his high-school years at Orchard Park High School.
 He took on the persona of Banjo Bill Sadler, a banjo-playing singer who cracked jokes while playing.

-After graduating from high school, he enrolled in SUNY Geneseo; then spent two years at Cornell University, where he earned his master's degree in acting with a minor in speech communications.
-He is a certified speech teacher and practiced in accents.
+After graduating from high school, he enrolled at SUNY Geneseo; then spent two years at Cornell University, where he earned his master's degree in acting with a minor in speech communications.